NPDeehan/camunda-slack-agent-template/README.md

 The **"Info From Slack"** start event and the **"Wait for Reply in Thread"** intermediate catch event each need their own unique message name.
 The two names must be **different** from each other.

-1. Go to [uuidgenerator.net](https://www.uuidgenerator.net/) and generate two UUIDs.
+1. Go to [uuidgenerator.net](https://www.uuidgenerator.net/) and generate two UUIDs. 🤖 Camunda employees can ask the Camunda Slack bot to generate UUIDs instead.
 2. Click the **"Info From Slack"** start event and paste the first UUID into its **Message Name** field.
 3. Click the **"Wait for Reply in Thread"** intermediate catch event and paste the second UUID into its **Message Name** field.